AbstractSDK/abstract/app-template/README.md

 ## Using the Justfile

-This repository comes with a [`justfile`](https://github.com/casey/just), which is a handy task runner that helps with building, testing, and deploying your Abstract app module.
+This repository comes with a [`justfile`](https://github.com/casey/just), which is a handy task runner that helps with building, testing, and publishing your Abstract app module.

 ### Installing Tools